Tyler9937/Fish-Market-Data-App/README.md

 ### Introduction

-The Fish Dimension Regression Analysis repo aims to preform statistical analysis on the given fish market dataset.
-The analysis involves hypothesis testing and preforming a multi-dimentional linear regression on the dataset.
+The Fish Dimension Regression Analysis repo aims to perform statistical analysis on the given fish market dataset.
+The analysis involves hypothesis testing and performing a multi-dimensional linear regression on the dataset.

 ### Usage

 **Interactive Web Application**

-A Dash web application has been created on Heroku servers to demonstrate the linear regression (Ordianry Least Sqaured) predictive model.
+A Dash web application has been created on Heroku servers to demonstrate the linear regression (Ordinary Least Squared) predictive model.
 The interactive model takes user inputs on a given fish’s vertical length, diagonal length, horizontal length, height, width and predicts a target fish weight.

 The interactive web application can be found [Here](https://fish-market-dataset-analysis.herokuapp.com/)